TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/manage-api-consumer-organisations.md

 To start the organisation registration flow, click on the **Create an organisation** button in the top right corner of the screen.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/become_an_organisation_navbar.png" alt="Become an organisation button" >}}

-You will be navigated to the screen where you can specify the name of your future organisation.
+<br/><br/>You will be navigated to the screen where you can specify the name of your future organisation.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/specify_name_of_an_organisation.png" alt="Specify name of the organisation" >}}

-If the **Auto-approve API consumers registering organisation** setting is enabled, the new organisation will instantly be provisioned.
+<br/><br/>If the **Auto-approve API consumers registering organisation** setting is enabled, the new organisation will instantly be provisioned.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/org_registration_is_approved.png" alt="Organisation registration is approved" >}}

-Otherwise, the developer will have to wait for approval from admin users.
+<br/><br/>Otherwise, the developer will have to wait for approval from admin users.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/org_registration_is_pending.png" alt="Organisation registration is pending" >}}

 ## Step 2: Approve or reject organisation registration requests